 Some shearers lifted the goats up off the floor by the tail, likely breaking it at the spine.
 When one goat struggled, the shearer sat on her.
 After shearing, workers threw the animals across the wooden floor and hauled them around by their legs.

 The coats of some of the goats were matted with faeces.
-To clean off the mohair before shearing, one farmer dumped rams into tanks of cleaning solution and shoved their heads underwater, though he admitted swallowing the liquid would poison the animals.
+To clean the hair before shearing, one farmer dumped bucks into tanks of cleaning solution and shoved their heads underwater, even though he admitted that the liquid would poison the animals if they swallowed it.

 Shearers are paid by volume, not by the hour, which motivates them to work quickly and carelessly, leaving the goats cut up and bleeding from the face and ears.
-They cut off swaths of skin and, according to farmers, even teats.
-As workers crudely stitched the animals up right on the filthy shearing floor, they were given no pain relief whatsoever.
+They cut off swathes of skin and, according to farmers, even teats.
+As workers crudely stitched the animals up right on the filthy shearing floor, they gave them no pain relief whatsoever.

 Still another farmer said, "We … just cut … off" a goat's ear if it's believed to be cancerous.
 Yet another used a knife to cut into a goat's torso – apparently without any pain relief – to try to drain what she called an "abscess".